 As with all things in surgery there are many different methods of closing the skin.
 Dr Beldholm has tried most of these and at the moment, he uses a very thin permanent stitch to close the skin.
 The other option is to use an absorbable stitch, the benefit of this is that it will not need to be removed.

 “In the end the result is what is the most important thing to me.
 I found that when I was using absorbable stitches the scar was not as good as with the permanent stitches.
-There was bunching of the incision and the scar was much thicker in the end.
-Although it is a bit uncomfortable to have the permanent stitches removed the result are worth it.” – Dr Beldholm
+There was bunching of the incision and the scar was much thicker in the end.” – Dr Beldholm

-The recovery after upper eyelid surgery is really good.
-You’ll find that 1 or 2 weeks is all you need.
-We do LED lighting in our office so that helps with the bruising and the swelling.
+“Most patients return to work in one or two weeks.
+We do LED light therapy in our office so that helps with the bruising and the swelling.
 The first week is usually the worst.
-You’ll have a little bit of bruising on the upper eyelid.
-Sometimes you get a bit of bruising down on the bottom eyelid but that’s uncommon.
+You’ll have a little bit of bruising on the upper eyelid, although some patients bruise more than others.
+Sometimes you get a bit of bruising down on the bottom eyelid but that’s uncommon.”